-Morocco's ruling party faces resignations over 'drifting principles'
+Morocco's ruling party faces wave of resignations over 'drifting principles'

 Idris Al-Azmi, the head of the National Council of the party in Morocco, announced his resignation from the presidency of the council and the general secretariat of the party, citing what he called a deviation of its values on which he was raised.